PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Results and Discussion

-To study the importance of tackling music interference problem for lyrics transcription, we compare direct modeling (DM) approach with joint-training approach.
+To study the importance of tackling music interference problem for lyrics transcription, we compare direct modeling (DM) approach with integrated fine-tuning approach.
 DM method directly trains the transcriber on polyphonic music data without considering the background music as an interference.
-In Table~\ref{summary_table}, we observed that the proposed PoLyScriber-NoAug outperforms the DM method across all the datasets, which suggests that lyrics transcription can benefit from the joint-training process with the extractor to handle the music interference problem.
+In Table~\ref{summary_table}, we observed that PoLyScriber-NoAug outperforms the DM method across all the datasets, which suggests that lyrics transcription can benefit from the integrated fine-tuning process with the extractor to handle the music interference problem.

 It is interesting to note that the DM method has a comparable, sometimes even better, performance than the two-step methods.
-This has also been observed previously in \cite{guptalyrics,9054567}.
-This is a clear indication that background music provides some aid to the lyrics transcriber \cite{9054567,gao2021tran}, which is suppressed or removed by the vocal extractor in the two-step methods.
-This observation also indicates that the joint training would finally optimize the extractor into a state where its output will be somewhere in-between absolute background music suppression and complete background music presence, so as to gain from the benefits of both.
+This has also been observed previously in \cite{guptalyricsAdapt,9054567}.
+This may be an indication that background music may not be as harmful as the vocal artifacts introduced by the vocal extractor in lyrics transcription \cite{9054567,gao2021tran}.
+This observation also indicates that the integrated fine-tuning would finally optimize the extractor into a state where its output will be somewhere in-between absolute background music suppression and complete background music presence, so as to gain from the benefits of both.